-When it comes to paying rent, tenants have the right to not be harassed over late payments and the right to stay in the unit without interference until a writ of possession is enforced.
+When it comes to paying rent, tenants have the right not to be harassed over late rental payments and the right to stay in the rental unit without interference until a writ of possession is enforced.

 4. Maintenance and Repairs

-As a Florida landlord, you have both a responsibility and a right to keep your rental property in a good state of repair.
-You also have the right to enforce your tenant’s obligation to keep the unit clean, sanitary, and damage-free.
+As a Florida landlord, you have both a responsibility and a right to keep your rental property in good repair.
+You also have the right to enforce your tenant’s obligation to keep the rental unit clean, sanitary, and damage-free.
 This includes long-term and short-term rentals in Florida.